-Orange County Animal Services (OCAS) will transition to appointment-based services as of Wednesday, March 18.
-The purpose of this transition is to continue to prevent or slow community spread of the novel coronavirus (COVID-19) in accordance with the recommendations on social distancing provided by public health officials.
-The OCAS facility will be closed to the public with the exception of appointments made in advance.
-However, Animal Control and shelter operations staff will be reachable by phone and responding to messages during business hours as normal.
+Due to COVID-19, the Animal Services facility is closed to the public with the exception of curbside and virtual appointments made in advance.
+The purpose of this transition to appointment-only services is to continue to prevent or slow community spread of the novel coronavirus (COVID-19) in accordance with the recommendations on social distancing provided by public health officials.
+Animal Control and shelter operations staff will be reachable by phone and responding to messages during business hours as normal.

-As of Friday, 6/12/20, Orange County has extended its COVID-19-related state of emergency through Aug.
-31 and has mandated the use of face coverings in many situations.
+Orange County has mandated the use of face coverings in many situations.
 We are asking that everyone wear a mask when conducting any in-person interaction at our facility unless they meet exceptions outlined here.
-Please see this page for more information about face coverings.

 Please see more details about our operations here.

 There is no evidence that pets are playing a significant role in the spread of COVID-19.
 Based on the limited information available, the risk of animals spreading COVID-19 to humans is considered to be very low and more studies are needed.
 However, pet owners should avoid contact with unfamiliar animals and always wash their hands before and after they interact with animals until more is understood about the virus.

 During the COVID-19 pandemic, it is recommended that all pets stay indoors or in enclosures on their own properties if at all possible to prevent them from roaming freely and interacting with other pets and people.
 Leashed walks should comply with social distancing from other pets and people.